 When we come to the New Testament, we discover the same pattern unfolding.
 Our Lord, of course, was the ultimate fulfillment of the prophet that Moses had promised in Deuteronomy 18.
 He was the great prophet, the prophet with the greatest message and the greatest claims, and so it’s not surprising then that he performed more miracles than any miracle worker in human history.
 But just as it was with Moses, and the Old Testament prophets, the primary purpose of Jesus’ miracles was to confirm his credentials as God’s final and ultimate messenger who spoke infallibly for God.

 John the Apostle makes this point central in his gospel.
 In fact, turn with me to John’s gospel and let me just show you a few examples.
 John chapter 5 verse 36, Jesus speaks, “But the testimony which I have is greater than the testimony of John for the works which the Father has given me to accomplish, the very works that I do testify about me that the Father has sent me.”
-Look at what I do, look at the feeling, look at the miracles, those are God’s authentication of me as the ultimate and final messenger.
+Look at what I do, look at the healing, look at the miracles, those are God’s authentication of me as the ultimate and final messenger.

 In chapter 6 and verse 14, “When the people saw this sign, that is the feeding of the five thousand which He had performed, what was it a sign to point to?
 This was their conclusion, this is truly the prophet who was to come into the world.”
 In chapter 7 verse 31, “But many of the crowd believed in Him and they were saying, ‘When the Messiah comes, He will not perform more signs than those which this man has, will He?”